Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 7: October 15th - West Cornwall Wonders

-This day starts with a scenic bus trip through the Cornish countryside learning about Cornish mining, fishing, and legends as we enjoy the views.
+This day starts with a scenic journey through the Cornish countryside learning about the local mining, fishing, and legends as we enjoy the views.
 We’ll then arrive at Marazion, soft sandy beaches, places to eat, drink, stay & shop and the home of St Michael’s Mount.
 We’ll enjoy the breath-taking view across the causeway to St Michael’s Mount and this incredible photo opportunity.
 Then we’ll cross to St Michael’s Mount to explore.
 If tide is low, we’ll walk across the cobbled causeway.
 If tide is high, we’ll take the short boat shuttle.
-On the Mount there is a medieval castle, Subtropical gardens, 12th Century Church and shops and cafes run by the island community.
+On the Mount there is a medieval castle, subtropical gardens, a 12th Century Church and shops and cafes run by the island community.
 After lunch we will take the Scenic coastal drive to Porthcurno, with a quick photo stop at Newlyn Harbour (famous for fishing).
 Depending on accessibility of the group we’ll visit Minack Theatre – a dramatic open-air theatre carved into a cliff overlooking the sea.

 Overnight in Cornwall in 4-star city hotel – Dinner on own